An Algebraic Approach to Koopman Classical Mechanics: Classical thinking about states and measurement

 To investigate such variation over time, we can turn on the power to the laser, wait a millisecond (or more or less, if we discover this is shorter or longer than necessary), turn off the power and wait until the event rate decreases to the dark rate, and repeat this process until we have enough statistics.
 From the resulting data, we can compute counts as above for Table \ref{WeihsResults} for events in every 0.1$\mu$s time slice, say, after the power is turned on, and plot the increase of single events on each APD signal line, the numbers of coincident events, and the violation of the Bell--type inequality over time after the power is turned on.
-If we wish to understand the dynamics of such experiments, we should investigate variations of the violation of Bell--type inequalities over time.
+If we wish to understand the dynamics of such experiments, instead of essentially static statistics, we should investigate the variation of coincidences and of the violation of Bell--type inequalities over time.
+An alternative computation, which can be performed using the same data, would consider how the violation of Bell--type inequalties is different for an ensemble of the very first coincident pairs after each time the power is turned on, for an ensemble of the second coincident pairs, and so on, independent of the timings of the coincident pairs.

 Consideration of electromagnetic field observables as well as of avalanche event timings in APDs also suggests that correlations between the detailed APD signal voltages averaged over, say, nanosecond or picosecond periods (conditioned both on the EOM signals $A$ and $B$ and on which of the four APD signals $a_1$, $a_2$, $b_1$, and $b_2$ are currently in their avalanche state) should be examined for whether correlations of avalanche timings and the associated violation of Bell--type inequalities can also be detected in other, less compressed experimental raw data\cite[\S VII.C.2]{BellReview}.
 The APDs are coupled to the electromagnetic field that is driven by the electrically active components of the experiment and modified and contained by exotic materials, wave guides, and other electrically inactive components of the experiment, so that there should be \emph{some} correlations between the detailed APD signal voltages and the electromagnetic field.
-It will be interesting to know, however, whether APD events are effectively ``rogue wave''--type events, for which precursor conditions that allow prediction are typically difficult to identify.
+It will be interesting to know, however, whether APD events are effectively ``rogue wave''--type events, for which precursor conditions that allow prediction are typically very difficult to identify.